‘SHARING OUR OCEANS AND RIVERS – A VISION FOR THE WORLD’S FISHERIES’

 The Australian Society for Fish Biology (ASFB) aims to promote research, education and management of fish and fisheries in Australasia and provide a forum for the exchange of information.
 ASFB is proud to support Adelaide as the host city of WFC2021 and to be part of the Congress Steering Committee.
 Find out more.

-The World Fisheries Congress 2021 “Sharing our oceans and rivers – a vision for the world’s fisheries” is supported by funding from the South Australian Government and FRDC on behalf of the Australian Government.
+The World Fisheries Congress 2021 “Sharing our oceans and rivers – a vision for the world’s fisheries” was supported by funding from the South Australian Government and FRDC on behalf of the Australian Government.